Gfrim/alx-system_engineering-devops/0x00-shell_basics/README.md

 A script to display the cureent working directory contents, including hidden files in a long format A script to display the current directory contents, in a long format, with user and group IDs displayed numerically and hidden files
-A script that creates a directory in the /tmp/ directory
+A script that creates a directory in the /tmp/ directory A script to move the file betty into my_first_directory directory in the /tmp/ directory